David-Bauman/Historical-Spotify/README.md

 ## How It Works

 [Scripts](https://github.com/David-Bauman/Historical-Spotify/tree/master/scripts) run at set time intervals to determine what, if anything, has changed in the playlists we're watching.
 All information is stored in MySQL databases.
-A [Express server](https://github.com/David-Bauman/Historical-Spotify/tree/master/server) exposes the API so that the [client](https://github.com/David-Bauman/Historical-Spotify/tree/master/client) can have up to the moment information.
+An [Express server](https://github.com/David-Bauman/Historical-Spotify/tree/master/server) exposes the API so that the [client](https://github.com/David-Bauman/Historical-Spotify/tree/master/client) can have up to the moment information.

 ## To Do